+- ii.
+De facto partner or former de facto partner; or

+- iii.
+Child; or

+- iv.
+Parent; or

+- v.
+Grandparent; or

 - vi.
+Grandchild; or

-Grandchild; or - vii.
-Sibling; or - viii.
-The child of a current or former spouse or a current or former de facto partner; or - ix.
+- vii.
+Sibling; or

+- viii.
+The child of a current or former spouse or a current or former de facto partner; or

+- ix.
 A person related to the employee according to Aboriginal or Torres Strait Islander kinship rules.

-7.6.1 Volunteer Leave
+7.6.2 Volunteer Leave